Scavix/Erasmus-Projects/README.md

 * Soil moisture module
 * Telegram
 * Android Bluetooth device
+* Relay Module
+* Lights/pumps (everything that can be turned on/off)

 ### Description:
 That's a more indoor version of the previous one, in fact we use a dth11 (smaller temperature range) and we use the esp8266 Wi-fi/Bluetooth to access data!